n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.lemlisttrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Lemlist trigger
+title: Lemlist Trigger node documentation
-description: Documentation for the Lemlist trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the Lemlist Trigger node in n8n.
+Follow technical documentation to integrate Lemlist Trigger node into your workflows.
 contentType: integration
 ---

-# Lemlist trigger
+# Lemlist Trigger node

-[Lemlist](https://Lemlist.com) is an email outreach platform that allows you to automatically generate personalized images and videos and send personalized cold emails.
+[Lemlist](https://Lemlist.com){:target=_blank .external-link} is an email outreach platform that allows you to automatically generate personalized images and videos and send personalized cold emails.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/lemlist/).